wikimedia/eventgate/README.md

 # Usage

-For configuration of the default Eventbus implementation (see below), edit config.yaml and run `npm start`.
+For configuration of the default EventGate implementation (see below), edit config.yaml and run `npm start`.
 The service will listen for HTTP POST requests with Content-Type set to `application/json` at `/v1/events`.
 The POST body should be an array of JSON event objects.

 # Architecture

-The Eventbus service attempts to be a generic HTTP POST event intake, event schema validation and event producing service.
+The EventGate service attempts to be a generic HTTP POST event intake, event schema validation and event producing service.
 The schema validation and event produce implementation is left up to the user.
-This service ships with a schema URL based validator and Kafka produce implementation (using node-rdkafka), but you can plug in your own by implementing a factory module that returns an instantiated `Eventbus` and use it via `eventbus_factory_module` application config.
-See documentation below for more on the default Kafka Eventbus.
+This service ships with a schema URL based validator and Kafka produce implementation (using node-rdkafka), but you can plug in your own by implementing a factory module that returns an instantiated `EventGate` and use it via `eventgate_factory_module` application config.
+See documentation below for more on the default Kafka EventGate.

-## Eventbus implementation configuration
+## EventGate implementation configuration

-The `Eventbus` class is generic enough to be used with any type of validation and event production via function injection.
-The HTTP route that handles POSTing of events needs to have an instantiated Eventbus instance.
-To make this configurable (without editing the route code), the route in routes/events.js will look for `app.conf.eventbus_factory_module` and require it.
+The `EventGate` class is generic enough to be used with any type of validation and event production via function injection.
+The HTTP route that handles POSTing of events needs to have an instantiated EventGate instance.
+To make this configurable (without editing the route code), the route in routes/events.js will look for `app.conf.eventgate_factory_module` and require it.
 This module is expected to export a function called `factory` that takes a `conf` object and a bunyan `logger`.
-The function should return a Promise of an instantiated Eventbus.
+The function should return a Promise of an instantiated EventGate.

-Once the `eventbus` Promise resolves, the `/v1/events` route will be added and will use the instantiated Eventbus to validate and produce incoming events.
+Once the EventGate Promise resolves, the `/v1/events` route will be added and will use the instantiated EventGate to validate and produce incoming events.

-## Eventbus
+## EventGate

-The `Eventbus` class in lib/eventbus.js handles event validation and produce logic.
+The `EventGate` class in lib/eventgate.js handles event validation and produce logic.
 It is instantiated with `validate` and a `produce` functions that each take a single `event` and extra `context`.  `validate` should either return a Promise of the validated event (possibly augmented, e.g. field defaults populated) or throw an `EventInvalidError`.
 `produce` is expected to return a Promise of the `produce` result, or throw an `Error`.

-Once instantiated with these injected functions, an `Eventbus` instance can be used by calling the `process` function with an array of events and any extra `context`.
+Once instantiated with these injected functions, an `EventGate` instance can be used by calling the `process` function with an array of events and any extra `context`.
 `process` will catch both validation and produce errors, and will return an object with errors for each event grouped by the type of error.
 E.g. if you passed in 3 events,